innopolis-devops/labs/app_python/README.md

 ## Usage

-To use the app just open your browser then go to <http://127.0.0.1:5000/get_time>
+* To use the app just open your browser then go to <http://127.0.0.1:5000/get_time>

+* To see the number of times the app has been accessed <http://127.0.0.1:5000/visits>

 ## Roadmap

 * [x] Get time in Moscow
+* [x] Get number of times you opned it
 * [ ] Get weather in Moscow
 * [ ] Get directions to Moscow